 # Start Prometheus client HTTP server (typically done once at app startup)

 Modern tracing often relies on OpenTelemetry (OTel), an open standard for generating and collecting telemetry data.
-LangChain has built-in support for OpenTelemetry, making integration smoother.
-LangSmith itself often utilizes concepts compatible with OTel.
+LangChain integrates well with the OpenTelemetry ecosystem, often via auto-instrumentation packages.

 Integrating with platforms like Jaeger, Tempo, Honeycomb, or Datadog APM typically involves:

-Installing OTel Packages: Add the necessary OpenTelemetry API, SDK, and exporter packages to your project.
+Installing OTel Packages: Add the necessary OpenTelemetry API, SDK, exporter, and instrumentation packages to your project.

 Configuring an Exporter: Configure the OTel SDK to export trace data to your chosen backend.
 This usually involves setting environment variables or configuring the SDK programmatically to point to the backend's OTel endpoint (often an OTel Collector or the platform's direct ingestion endpoint).